-7.3.9 Bona fide business expenses, bona fide statutory compliance

-Typically, an employee incurs no "business expenses" and is reimbursed or granted allowances for expenses on behalf of the employer, while an independent contractor incurs business expenses (advertising, entertaining, bookkeeping, wages, travel, etc), and builds these into the fee or contract price.
-Similarly, an employee might (or might have to) register with a trade or professional association, but would not have to register with the Department of Labour (as a labour broker or employer) or with SARS for VAT (as an "enterprise") or for PAYE (as an employer).
-Where an amount paid to an independent contractor is deemed to be "remuneration" as envisaged by paragraph (ii)(aa) and (bb) of the definition of "remuneration" in the Fourth Schedule, the amount is subject to both VAT (if registered as a vendor) and PAYE.
-It must however be noted that the amount of VAT must be excluded when determining the employees' tax to be deducted.
+9.3.9 Bona fide business expenses, bona fide statutory compliance incurs business expenses (advertising, entertaining, bookkeeping, wages, travel etc) and builds these into the fee or contract price.
+Similarly, an employee might (or might have to) register with a trade or professional association, but would not have to register with the Department of Labour (as a labour broker or employer) or with SARS for Value-added tax (VAT) (as an enterprise) or for PAYE (as an employer).
+Where an amount paid to an independent contractor is deemed to be remuneration as envisaged by paragraph (ii) of the definition of the term "remuneration" in the Fourth Schedule, the amount is subject to both VAT (if registered as a vendor) and PAYE.
+Note, however, that the amount of VAT must be excluded when determining the employees' tax to be deducted.
 The following should be noted: